hadalwillow/pingpong/README.md

 Please start server with ```node index.js```.

-After finishing your work, please send pull request for review.

 ## Todo
 - Make the game cover the whole browser
 - Add keyboard functionalities for both players, W and S for one player, Up and Down for another player.